Seokguram: Sculpture within the grotto

 The main Buddha of the grotto is a highly regarded piece of Buddhist art.
 It is 3.5 meters in height and sits on a 1.34-meter tall lotus pedestal.
-The Buddha is realistic in form and probably represents the Seokgamoni Buddha; the position of the Buddha's hands symbolizes enlightenment.
+The Buddha is realistic in form and probably represents the Seokgamoni (Shakyamuni) Buddha; the position of the Buddha's hands symbolizes enlightenment.
 The Buddha has an usnisa, a symbol of the wisdom.
 The drapery on the Buddha, such as the fan-shaped folds at the crossed-legs of the Buddha, exemplifies Korean interpretations of Indian prototypes.
 Unlike other Buddhas that have a halo attached to the back of the head, the Buddha at Seokguram creates the illusion of a halo by placing a granite roundel carved with lotus petals on the back wall of the rotunda.
 The pedestal is made of three parts; the top and bottom are carved with lotus petals while the central shaft consists of eight pillars.

 Accompanying the main Buddha, in relief, are three bodhisattvas, ten disciples, and two Hindu gods along the wall of the rotunda.
 Ten statues of bodhisattvas, saints, and the faithful are located in niches above the bas-reliefs.
 The ten disciples were disciples of Seokgamoni and are lined five on each side of the Avalokitesvara.
 Their features suggest a Greek influence.
 The two bodhisattvas are of Manjusri and Samantabhadra.
 The two Hindu gods are Brahma and Indra.

 The Four Heavenly Kings guard the corridor.
 There are also images of Vajrapanis, which are guardian figures and they are on the walls of the entrance to the corridor, in the antechamber.
 Eight Guardian Deities adorn the antechamber.

 Another notable figure is the Eleven-faced Avalokitesvara, the Bodhisattva of Compassion.
 It is on the back wall of the rotunda and stands 2.18 meters in height.
 This figure is the only one of the bas-reliefs facing forward; the others face the side.
 The Avalokitesvara wears a crown, is dressed in robes and jewelry and holds a vase containing a lotus blossom.

-Two statues from the niches and a marble pagoda that was believed to have stood in front of the Avalokitesvara are missing from the grotto and are believed to have been looted by the Japanese.